braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 The structures $(\mathbf{Caus}_t, \circ, \text{id})$ and $(\mathbf{Hist}, \circ, \text{id})$ are valid categories, satisfying the axioms of identity and associativity, thereby ensuring that they can serve as consistent mathematical frameworks for describing the internal causal relationships within a single graph state and the historical transformations across states.
 This validity is essential for the categories to support the dynamical processes, as it guarantees that compositions of paths or embeddings behave predictably and without anomalies.

 ### 4.2.2 Commentary: Argument Outline {#4.2.2}
-:::note[**Logical Structure of the Validity Arguments for Internal and Global Categories**] The argument establishes the validity of Caus_t and Hist by verifying the identity and associativity axioms for each.
+:::tip[**Logical Structure of the Validity Arguments for Internal and Global Categories**] The argument establishes the validity of Caus_t and Hist by verifying the identity and associativity axioms for each.
 The sequence begins with lemmas addressing the internal category Caus_t, establishing neutrality of trivial paths and associativity of concatenation.
 The sequence then extends to lemmas for the global category Hist, establishing preservation of monotonic timestamps under compositions, identity neutrality, associativity of function composition, and injectivity of embeddings.
 These lemmas provide the components necessary for the final proof to synthesize the results into category validity.

 This modular approach not only ensures rigor but also highlights physical motivations: for Caus_t, the axioms guarantee that causal chains propagate transitively without artifacts, as in the mediated influence ≤ where paths compose to model multi-step effects (e.g., a chain reaction in the post-ignition graph, [(§3.4.1)](#3.4.1), where A → B → C composes neutrally and associatively, preventing grouping-dependent paradoxes that could disrupt geometrogenesis).
-For Hist, they enforce that historical embeddings accumulate without compression, mirroring the information-preserving growth from vacuum to geometry [(§3.1.1)](#3.1.1) to [(§2.3.1)](#2.3.1)).
+For Hist, they enforce that historical embeddings accumulate without compression, mirroring the information-preserving growth from vacuum to geometry [(§3.1.3)](#3.1.3) to [(§2.3.1)](#2.3.1)).
 An example: a non-associative composition could allow ambiguous chaining of evolutions, potentially inverting timestamps and violating irreversibility; the proofs avert this, ensuring the engine's ticks propel forward reliably.
 By layering atomic properties (e.g., monotonicity closure), the outline builds a fortified case, previewing how these valid structures will integrate with awareness [(§4.3.2)](#4.3.2) for self-correcting dynamics, where invalid paths or embeddings are tagged before altering the relational web.
 :::

 ### 4.2.3 Lemma: Identity for Caus_t {#4.2.3}